Xavier-MD/midterm-project/README.md

 4. Fix to binaries for sass: `npm rebuild node-sass`
 5. Reset database: `npm run db:reset`
   - Check the db folder to see what gets created and seeded in the SDB
-7. Run the server: `npm run local`
+7. Run the server: `npm run local`npm
   - Note: nodemon is used, so you should not have to restart your server
 8. Visit `http://localhost:8080/`